DB Node Installation

 java -version

-On Red Hat Enterprise Linux 8 or similar platforms, execute:
+On Red Hat Enterprise Linux 8 or 9 platform, execute:

 sudo dnf install java-11-openjdk